Trading R: The Priceless Guide to Risk-Reward

 bent ruler demonstrating theoretical R can be adjusted

 Nothing wrong with adjusting R in the right situations.
-You're not bending the rules, just adjusting the ruler to the conditions.
+The distinction is important, though.
+You shouldn’t be bending the rules, just adjusting the ruler to the conditions.

 Sometimes you might not want to risk your full R.

-• You're foggy headed or more emotional (slept like shite, had a fight with your girl, whatever)
+Might be, you’re just foggy headed or more emotional (slept like shite, had a fight with your girl, whatever) and need to reduce risk.

 That means: